RRobertson2/AD-Domain-Setup/README.md

 # AD-Domain-Install On VM

 ## Objective
-Designed and deployed an Active Directory Domain Controller in a virtual lab using Proxmox VE.
-The project aimed to simulate a real enterprise IT environment, providing hands-on experience with domain services, centralized authentication, DNS integration, and Group Policy management.
-This environment was used to practice common administrative tasks and test Windows-based infrastructure scenarios.
+Installed Windows Server 2022 on a virtual machine using Proxmox VE to build a foundational server environment.
+This lab project provided hands-on experience with virtual machine deployment, OS installation, driver management, and system configuration using enterprise tools.

 ### Skills Learned
-- Active Directory Domain Services (AD DS) deployment and management
-- Windows Server configuration and troubleshooting
+- Windows Server 2022 installation and configuration
-- DNS configuration and integration with AD
-- Group Policy Object (GPO) creation, linking, and testing
-- Domain user and group account administration
-- Organizational Unit (OU) design and role-based access control
-- Virtualization setup and resource management using Proxmox VE.
+- Virtualization and resource provisioning using Proxmox VE
+- Troubleshooting driver issues in virtual environments (e.g., VirtIO driver setup)
+- Identifying and resolving keyboard mapping issues in virtual machines

 ### Tools Used
-- Proxmox VE – for virtual machine provisioning and resource allocation
+- Proxmox VE – for hypervisor and virtual machine management
-- Windows Server 2022 – installed as the domain controller
+- Windows Server 2022 – for enterprise server OS installation
-- Active Directory Users and Computers (ADUC) – for user and OU management
-- Group Policy Management Console (GPMC) – for creating and enforcing policies
+- VirtIO Drivers – for enabling virtual hardware support (disk, network, etc.)
-- DNS Manager – for verifying domain-integrated DNS zones
+- Windows Device Manager and system settings – for post-install configuration
-- RSAT Tools – for remote management of AD infrastructure

 <table>
   <thead>